 Shuttle services are available from Mammoth Hot Springs Hotel to the Swan Lake and Indian Creek areas on a pre-arranged basis only.
 Tickets must be purchased in advance at the front desk in the ski shop.
 Arrangements need to be made for pickup ahead of time.
 If you miss your shuttle pickup, notify the front desk upon your return to prevent initiation of a search.
 For more info on specific trails, see the map and descriptions below or download a printable brochure and map.
-For up to date trail conditions contact visit our ski shop.
+For up to date trail conditions call (307-344-5276) or stop by our ski shop.

 4.2 miles (6.76 km), easiest to most difficult (6750’7450′, 700ft elevation gain/loss)